hybridgroup/cylon-nest/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for the [Nest](https://developer.nest.com) thermostat.
+This repository contains the Cylon adaptor for the [Nest](https://developer.nest.com) Home.

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)